kontorol/kontorol-player-js/docs/api.md

 **Extends FakeEventTarget**

 Basic remote player.
-Implements the Kaltura Player playback, ads, tracks,vr and cast APIs.
+Implements the Kontorol Player playback, ads, tracks,vr and cast APIs.
 Remote players should extend this class and implement the needed API.

 ### Parameters